Judgment: trap or superpower

 • An optimal cohort of 12 participants

-• Self-reflective activities, concrete transferable tools, and post-training missions
+• Introspective activities, transferable concrete tools and post-training assignments

-• High level of interaction and coaching-style facilitation
+• High level of interaction and facilitation in coaching mode

-• Integrating the LeaderZone platform is recommended for sustained learning throughout the program (activities between workshops))
+• Integration of the LeaderZone platform is recommended for sustained learning across the course (activities between workshops)

 • Judgment defined